ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= 4.17.3 =
+* 23.11.2014
+* French and Turkish translation were updated.
+Thanks to [Transifex](https://www.transifex.com) translation team.

 = 4.17.2 =
 * 21.10.2014
 * Notice: "Undefined property: Ure_Lib::$pro in .../class-user-role-editor.php on line 550" was fixed.
 * Settings help screen text was updated.
 * Russian translation was updated.
 * Hungarian translation was updated.
 Thanks to Németh Balázs.
-* French and Turkish translation are updated.
+* French and Turkish translation were updated.
 Thanks to [Transifex](https://www.transifex.com) translation team.

 = 4.17.1 =